Pacific Remote Islands Marine National Monument

 NOAA and the U.S. Fish and Wildlife Service are working to prepare a Monument management plan that addresses climate change and all threats to the ecosystem and integrates management and conservation of the National Wildlife Refuges located within the Marine National Monument at each of the Pacific Remote Islands.

 The islands afford unique opportunities to conduct climate change research at the equator; far from population centers.
 The coral skeletons there have recorded the earth's climatic history for millennia.
-The Pacific Remote Islands contain some of the most pristine coral reefs in the world, and Monument status ensures these special areas are conserved.
+The Pacific Remote Islands contain some of the most pristine coral reefs in the Pacific Ocean and Monument status ensures these special areas are conserved.

 - Waters Around Johnston Atoll (video)